 In Honey Dumbledore and the Ministry regularly cannibalize the muggleborn students for their power.

 Fanfics which indulge in Ron bashing also tend to portray the wizarding world as ridiculously archaic and obsessed with blood purity.
 There are a number of fics where Ron wants to teach Hermione her place in the wizarding world since she's just a mudblood and begrudges Harry his wealth because he is a "half-blood", and you wonder why the war was fought at all.
 Sample this piece of gem from the fanfic In This World and the Next where Umbridge becomes Minister instead of Kingsley Shacklebolt (since the minister has to be British and a pureblood).
 Umbridge has this to say after Ron rapes Hermione: "The law states that it is impossible for a pureblood to rape a Muggle born or half blood, the girls should be delighted to receive the attention of such noble wizards"...
 Voldemort looks like a seriously misunderstood dude in comparison.
+(And why would a society that hates half-bloods want to make more of them?)

 Well, you actually can imagine canon Umbridge saying that; the part that qualifies for this trope is where the Weasleys joined the parade.
 But if you thought that was over the top, wait until the later chapters where Harry and Hermione cold-bloodedly murder and torture several Weasleys in the past, before they've committed any of their chapter 1 crimes, and are presented as perfectly justified in doing so!
 (Granted that Percy was plotting to murder or at least assault someone due to insane jealous fixation, there's still ways to handle that short of feeding him to a Cerberus.
 And 'being an ill-mannered jerk' is not remotely enough justification for literally castrating Ron...)
 Well, Hermione has some angst, and actually convinces Harry to merely leave Ron as a beaten, traumatized shell of his former self and also turned into a girl by troll-inflicted Groin Attack.
 That's all right then.

 ... physically, which makes sense because Ron is notably larger and stronger than she is, and one of the most certain ways to take down a wizard is to get to melee range and start hitting them with large blunt objects.
+To be fair to Hermione, though, she could handle herself in a fight (as seen in canon, and she is a Gryffindor) and would only have had to do so long enough for her to lay hands on a wand.

 Another example from this author is More Important Things, where the diary Horcrux succeeds in killing Ginny and Voldemort subsequently takes over several years early.
 Ron happily jumps on the bandwagon of this pureblood-favouring society, to the point where he goes out in public with a couple of partially clothed girls on leads, and orders Hermione to "get down on (her) knees and attend to (his) needs now" in the middle of the street because she's a lowly Muggleborn.